 So, if you were pulled over at 1:00 a.m., 20 minutes after your last drink; but you weren’t given a chance to take breathalyzer until 3:00 a.m. after you were arrested, the BAT results at 3:00 a.m. wouldn’t accurately represent your BAC level at the time you were operating the vehicle.

 There are countless other issues that can come into play with any drunk driving case, including those involving breath test machines.
-Consult with an experienced attorney who knows what he’s doing and how to best represent you to afford you the best chance to beat your case.
+Consult with an attorney experienced in dui law who knows what he’s doing and how to best represent you to afford you the best chance to beat your case.